Entropy production bounds for systems running computer programs: Mismatch cost of computer programs

 We immediately observe that this approach suffers from a combinatorial sampling challenge as the input array length increases.
 To manage this, we restrict our analysis to small input sizes, specifically $n = 2, 3, 4, 5$, and separately study the cases where the input array is a permutation of $\{1, \dots, n\}$ without repeated entries, and where it is a combination of it with repeated entries are allowed.

-To construct the associated stochastic map $G$ of the bubble sort algorithm with restricted input arrays that are permutations of $\{0, \dots,n\}$, we simulate the lower-level code in Fig.~\ref{fig_bubble}(b) for each input array and record the transitions in the program’s state after each instruction.
+To construct the associated stochastic map $G$ of the bubble sort algorithm with restricted input arrays that are permutations of $\{1, \dots,n\}$, we simulate the program code for each input array and record the transitions in the program’s state after each instruction.
 We perform this simulation for arrays of length $n = 3$ and $n = 4$.
 The resulting phase spaces with state transitions are shown in Fig.~\ref{fig:dyn34}.
 The leaf nodes in these graphs represent all possible input arrays---$3! = 6$ for $n = 3$ and $4! = 24$ for $n = 4$.

-For arrays of length $n$ with repeated entries drawn from the set $\{1, \dots, n\}$, the state space expands significantly compared to the previous case, which allowed only the $n!$ distinct permutations.
-It now includes input combinations with duplicates (e.g., $[1,1,3,3]$).
+For arrays of length $n$ with repeated entries drawn from the set $\{1, \dots, n\}$, the state space expands significantly since it includes input combinations with duplicates (e.g., $[1,1,3,3]$).
 The enlarged state space for $n = 4$ is shown in Fig.~\ref{fig:combs4}.

-To evaluate the MMC, we compute the prior distribution associated with each transition map $G$---one for the state space associated with arrays with non-repeated entries and the other for arrays with repeated entries---separately for array lengths $n = 2, 3, 4, 5$.
-As before, we assume a uniform function $f$ associated with the cost function of $G$.
-The resulting MMC for each iteration of the map $G$ is presented in Fig.~\ref{fig:pmcpermcombs}.
+To evaluate the MMC, we assume a uniform prior in both settings: one over the state space of arrays with non-repeated entries (permutations) and one over arrays with repeated entries (combinations).
+We consider array lengths $n=2,3,4$ in each case.
+We also assume that the acutal initial distribution over the state space is uniform.
+The resulting MMC per iteration of the map $G$ is shown in Fig.~\ref{fig:pmcpermcombs}(a) for the permutation case and Fig.~\ref{fig:pmcpermcombs}(b) for the combination case.
+In both settings, the MMC per iteration approaches a steady value once the program halts, and the number of iterations required for halting increases with the input length.

-Allowing repeated entries affects the state space in two opposing ways.
-First, repeated values can lead to fewer swaps: when adjacent elements are equal, no exchange occurs, allowing the algorithm to reach termination in fewer steps on average.
-This reduces the number of transitions per run.
-However, second, the total number of possible input arrays increases significantly, which enlarges the overall state space.
-As a result, an interesting trade-off emerges: the presence of repeated entries can reduce the MMC on individual runs due to shorter execution paths, while simultaneously increasing the average MMC due to the expanded and more complex state space.
+The aggregate MMC—obtained by summing over all iterations until termination—is plotted as a function of input size in Fig.~\ref{fig:pmccombsall}.
+The total MMC is consistently larger in the combination case (allowing repeated entries) than in the permutation case (distinct entries only).
+Allowing repeated entries affects the state space in two competing ways.
+On the one hand, repeated values can reduce the number of swaps: when adjacent elements are equal, no exchange occurs, allowing the algorithm to terminate in fewer steps on average, thereby reducing the number of transitions per run.
+On the other hand, allowing repetition substantially increases the number of possible input arrays, enlarging the overall state space.
+The net effect is a trade-off: repeated entries can shorten individual execution paths, yet increase the average MMC due to the larger and more complex state space over which the dynamics unfold.